sano2019/github-project/README.md

 ## Future improvements:

-This app is currently scoped to be used by different recruiters sharing one database.
+* This app is currently scoped to be used by different recruiters sharing one database.
 In the future it might be necessary / wanted to have individual profile saves for the logged in user instead of shared.
-As this is a prototype, further development in this area should be discussed with the customer.
+* As this is a prototype, further development in this area should be discussed with the customer.
+* Extract database code into a separate file for more separation of concerns
+* Allow the user to update the languages on the saved profiles.
+Currently, the language information is only gathered at the point the profile is saved, and can't be updated.

 ---
 This app was created in PyCharm using Flask